Skip to Content

 • Matboard 4 Ply

-Unlike the rest of the blades that have a different housing, The QuickSwap system allows you to use five different tools (2 blades, and 3 tips)
+Unlike the Rotary and Knife blades that have their respective Housing, The QuickSwap system allows you to use six different tools (two blades and four tips)

 • Perforation Blade